 Results

-Note: we report the bdrate of the average performance (usually used in the VAE community), see the xls for the average of the bdrates.
+Note: we report the bdrate of the average performances over the test set, as usually reported in the learned image compression community, please refer to the excel sheets which also contain the average of the bdrates.

 Float models anchors

-The tables below compare the performance of the SADL models using ReLU/ReLU:
+The tables below report the performances of the SADL models using ReLU/ReLU, which stands for the use of ReLU activation at both encoder/decoder, over the Kodak dataset:

-From using the original factorized model (with GDN/iGDN, using pytorch) to the ReLU/ReLU using SADL and a simple CDF, the loss is about 8.85% on Kodak dataset.
+The SADL model (ReLU/ReLU) and a simple CDF per channel of the latent underperforms the original floating point fully-factorized prior model (with GDN/iGDN, using pytorch, with a loss of about 8.85%.

-From this ReLU/ReLU using SADL and a simple CDF, using conditional CDFs allows a rate reduction of -11.45% (i.e. about 3% on top of the original model)
+Starting from the above SADL model, the bitrate reductions obtained using conditional CDFs lead to a BD-rate gain of -11.45% (i.e. about -3% on top of the original model)

-Adding the RDOQ gives another 8 to 9% rate gains.
+Adding the RDOQ provides additional 8 to 9% BD-rate gains.